alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

 # FreeCAD Beginner Assistant
-The FreeCAD Beginner Assistant analyses a FreeCAD FCStd File containing at least one Part Design Body and gives realtime or asynchronous recommendations/hints, based on best practices, on what was done well and what can be improved.
-Aims to increase the quality of community-created Part Design models.
-This project is related to the FreeCAD-Tutorial-Generator and the FCViewer Platform and adds to the ecosystem of learning resources for Beginner FreeCAD Users.
+The FreeCAD Beginner Assistant analyses a FreeCAD FCStd File containing at least one Part Design Body and gives realtime or asynchronous feedback, based on best practices, on what was done well and what can be improved.

 All best practices with all the required information to implement them get collected in the "freecad-part-design-best-practices.xlsx" spreadsheet.